IraShy/book-compass/README.md

 ### Books

-- `GET /books/find` - Find or add a book
+- `GET /books/find` - Find or add a book from Google Books API

 ### Reviews